BA/MA in English

 In addition to the total number of classes for the MA, students must fulfill the following specific requirements:

 - Demonstration of graduate-level reading proficiency in one classical or modern foreign language prior to completion of the degree.
-This requirement will be satisfied by fulfillment of the CAS undergraduate Foreign Language Requirement.
+This requirement will be satisfied by fulfillment of the CAS undergraduate Second Language Requirement.

 - Completion of at least one course that focuses primarily on critical theory, critical method, or the history of criticism.
 For examples of these courses, please see the English Department website.